Dovre (village)

 Dovre is the administrative centre of Dovre Municipality in Innlandet county, Norway.
-The village is located along the Gudbrandsdalslågen river in the upper Gudbrandsdal valley about 13 km southeast of the village of Dombås and about 30 km northwest of the town of Otta.
+The village is located along the Gudbrandsdalslågen river in the upper Gudbrandsdalen valley about 13 km southeast of the village of Dombås and about 30 km northwest of the town of Otta.
 Both the European route E6 highway and Dovrebanen railway line both pass through the village.
 Dovre Church is located in the village.

 The 1.12 km2 village had a population (2012) of 416 and a population density of 371 PD/km2.
 Since 2012, the population and area data for this village area has not been separately tracked by Statistics Norway.